-What is DSC?
+What Is DSC?

-Digital Selective Calling (DSC) is a standard that allows you to call other stations using their unique identification code (the Maritime Mobile Service Identity or MMSI number), just like you would call a phone number.
+Digital Selective Calling (DSC) is a standard that allows you to call other stations using a unique identification code, the Maritime Mobile Service Identity (MMSI) number.
 To call another station, just enter that station's MMSI number and choose the voice channel you want to talk on.
 The radio uses channel 70 to transmit your MMSI number to the other station along with the voice channel you requested.
-If the other station accepts your call, both radios automatically switch to the requested voice channel so you can talk to the other station.
+If the other station accepts your call, both stations switch their radios to the requested voice channel so you can talk to each other station.
+(Your radio switches automatically; to turn off the automatic channel switch, see page 21.)